croc-code/sql-boot/README.md

 # sql-glue

-Evolutionary and transparent db tool for developers, DBA and DevOps engineers
+    Evolutionary and Transparent db tool for Developers, DBA and DevOps Engineers